One-step replica symmetry breaking of random regular NAE-SAT II: The combinatorial model

 Thus, our interest is in counting the number of frozen configurations and colorings such that the fractions of red edges and the fraction of free variables are bounded by $7/2^k$.
 To this end, we define

-where $\rr(\sig)$ count the number of red edges and $\ff(\sig)$ count the number of free variables.
+where $\rr(\sig)$ and $\fs(\sig)$ respectively counts the number of edges $e\in E$ such that $\sigma_e=\rr$ and $\sigma_e=\fs$ in the coloring $\sig$. $\ff(\sig)$ count the number of free variables in the frozen configuration $\underline{x}$ corresponding to the coloring $\sig$ via the bijections~\eqref{eq:frz msg 1to1} and \eqref{eq:msg col 1to1}.
 The superscript $\tr$ is to emphasize that the above quantities count the contribution from frozen configurations which only contain free trees, i.e. no free cycles (Recall that by Lemma \ref{lem:model:bij:frozen and msg} and \eqref{eq:msg col 1to1}, the space of coloring has a bijective correspondence with the space of frozen configurations without free cycles).
 Similarly, recalling the definition of $\overline{\bN}_s$ in \eqref{eq:def:bN:elementary}, total number of clusters of size in $[e^{ns},e^{ns+1})$ , $\bN_s$ is defined to be

 Hence, $e^{-n\la s-\la}\bZ_{\la,s}\leq \bN_{s}\leq e^{-n\la s} \bZ_{\la,s}$ holds.